anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: A garden is always a series of losses set against a few triumphs, like life itself.
+Quote: A tree is known by its fruit; a man by his deeds.
+A good deed is never lost; he who sows courtesy reaps friendship, and he who plants kindness gathers love.

-By: May Sarton
+By: Basil of Caesarea